 I love a good mountain stomp as much as the next girl — I grew up hiking Mount Rainier.
 But last month, we were up for an adventure a little closer to home.
-A runner friend and fellow mom who regularly jogs the Narrows Bridge between Tacoma and the Kitsap Peninsula came up with the idea of a family hike across the bridge.
-The distance seemed doable — two miles round trip — and the potential for breathtaking views proved irresistible.
+A runner friend and fellow mom who regularly runs the Narrows Bridge between Tacoma and the Kitsap Peninsula came up with the idea of a family hike across the bridge.
+The distance seemed doable — two miles round-trip — and the potential for breathtaking views proved irresistible.
 So we strapped on our walking shoes, rounded up a few friends and set off for a morning bridge walk (after fueling up on doughnuts at Pao’s, our favorite local spot, of course).

-Joggers and bikers traverse the bridge every day — the highly popular path was created with pedestrians in mind — but many would-be bridge walkers don't know where to begin the hike, since you can't park on busy Jackson Avenue.
+Runners and bikers traverse the bridge every day — the highly popular path was created with pedestrians in mind — but many would-be bridge walkers don't know where to begin the hike, since you can't park on busy Jackson Avenue.

 The best place to access the bridge path is via War Memorial Park, a wedge-shaped stretch of grass at Sixth and Jackson Streets in Tacoma that looks out over the bridge.